SozinovD/remember_the_weight/README.md

 ## Features that will not be implemented

-* change timezone, so graph will be shown according to your time
+* ability to change timezone, so graph will be shown according to your time
-* change weight measure (kg\lb)
+* ability to change weight measure (kg\lb).
+Now it's hardcoded to kg, every record has it

 I dont want to put more time into this project, but ideas should be written down :D